by Bill McBride on 2/20/2013 12:30:00 PM

-Single family starts built for sale were up about 33% compared to Q3 2011.
+Single family starts built for sale were up about 44% compared to Q4 2011.
 This is still very low, and only back to 2008 levels.

-Owner built starts were unchanged from Q3 2011.
+Owner built starts were down slightly from Q3 2011.
 And condos built for sale are just above the record low.

-The 'units built for rent' has increased significantly and is up about 33% year-over-year.
+The 'units built for rent' have increased significantly and are up about 48% year-over-year.